 - Without the consent of the owner and with

-- The intent to deprive the owner of the property permanently.
+- The intent is to deprive the owner of the property permanently.

 If a defendant can show that their actions didn't meet any or all of these elements, then the prosecution has not proved its case (and the defendant will avoid penalties).
-Focusing on the elements should be a defendant's first defense, but other defenses exist even when the defendant actually admits to taking the property.
+Focusing on the elements should be a defendant's first defense.
+Still, other defenses exist even when the defendant admits to taking the property.

 Larceny Defenses: Overview

 In addition to the major categories of defenses below, some commonly used defenses may or may not help a defendant accused of larceny.

 For example, an attempt to return a piece of stolen property, or its equivalent value, to the original owner will not remove responsibility for the original larceny.
 However, if the defendant intended to return the property when they took it, no larceny occurred (remember that larceny requires intent to deprive the owner of the property permanently).
 Defendants will have trouble proving this at trial, however.
 In addition, a defendant who intended to return a piece of stolen property must demonstrate that they had the substantial ability to do so.